-EnvironmentXSize: Number of horizontal cells in the Environment (integer) EnvironmentYSize: Number of vertical cells in the Environment (integer) LandParcelBitStringLength: Number of bits in the Biophysical Properties (integer) XCoord YCoord BitString Cell X co-ordinate Cell Y co-ordinate Biophysical Properties bitstring The e line above is repeated for each cell (Land Parcel) in the Environment.
-Note that when the file is saved from the model, s separate each item on a line, with the intention of making the file readable in a spreadsheet.
+EnvironmentXSize: Number of horizontal cells in the Environment (integer) EnvironmentYSize: Number of vertical cells in the Environment (integer)

+LandParcelBitStringLength: Number of bits in the Biophysical Properties (integer)

+XCoord YCoord BitString

+Cell X co-ordinate Cell Y co-ordinate Biophysical Properties bitstring file readable in a spreadsheet.

+The line above is repeated for each cell (Land Parcel) in the Environment.
+Note that when the file is saved from the model, tabs separate each item on a line, with the intention of making the